 At least 30% of each shareholder’s monetary contribution, and in cases of non-monetary contributions at least 50%, must be paid up before the application for the registration of the Limited Liability Company is filed at the Commercial Register.
 The contributions do not have to be paid to the bank account and for the purposes of registration, the person administering the contributions will issue an affidavit declaring that the respective contributions have been paid up.
 If the Limited Liability Company is founded by a single entity, the registered capital must be paid up in full.

-A shareholders’ meeting is composed of all shareholders and decides on all major issues as the appointment and dismissal of the executive directors, modification of the statutes and Memorandum of Association/Foundation Deed, increases and decreases of the registered capital.
+A general meeting is composed of all shareholders and decides on all major issues as the appointment and dismissal of the executive directors, modification of the statutes and Memorandum of Association/Foundation Deed, increases and decreases of the registered capital.

 The statutory body of the Limited Liability Company is formed by one or more executives (executive directors).
 Only a natural person can be appointed as an executive director.
 In the event that there are several executive directors, each of them is entitled to act individually on behalf of the company unless stipulated otherwise in the Memorandum of Association/Foundation Deed.